-Please don’t get in the way of them doing their job, as there is nothing worse than trying to start up a conversation with someone who is extremely busy.
-But if there is a quiet spell and they seem to have a bit of spare time, then do try to strike up short conversations.
+Please don’t get in the way of them doing their job, as there is nothing worse than trying to start a conversation with someone who is extremely busy.
+But if there is a quiet spell and they seem to have some spare time, try to strike up short conversations.

 Just asking them if they have seen the movie you are about to watch is a good start, and ask them if they like it, etc.

-If you are in the lobby, seating area, or the bar before the film, then tidy up after yourself and put things in the provided bins.
-If you have an empty glass at the bar table, take it back to the bar.
+If you are in the lobby, seating area, or the bar before the film, tidy up and put things in the provided bins.
+If you have an empty glass at the bar table, return it to the bar.
 It is surprising how much they will remember things like that.

-It’s easier said than done if you have popcorn but leave your theater seat as tidy as possible too.
+It’s easier said than done if you have popcorn but leave your theater seat as tidy as possible.
 You don’t have to take everything away with you, but you can place your sweet wrappers inside an empty drinks container instead of leaving them on the floor.

 You aren’t looking to find a best man here or a bridesmaid, but if you can get friendly enough with multiple staff where they at least know your name.
 Then that could be a significant advantage.
 Obviously, the higher up those employees are, the better, but it isn’t necessary to target management per se.

 If you can build a relationship where you don’t even have to ask about getting a free poster, and instead, they will offer you ones they think you will like… well, that is the Holy Grail right there.